 Are phonemes the basic units of speech?

 The short answer to this question is no. Phonemes are not the basic units of speech.
-Phonemes are categories of sounds abstracted from the speech of people in a given community that change the meaning of utterances, but they are not separate sounds which are combined together to form speech.
+Phonemes are categories of sounds abstracted from the speech of people in a given community that change the meaning of utterances.
+They are not separate sounds which are combined together to form speech.
 They do not exist as separate units or blocks.

 Mark Seidenberg shows in his book ‘Language at the Speed of Sight’ (2017) that the waveforms of words confirm that we speak in continuous articulatory gestures.
 There are no boundaries between separate phonemes because separate phonemes do not exist in spoken words.
 We only think there are phonemes because we see letters in written words and we have been trained to match letters to sounds.
 He concludes that: ‘The letters of a word are like beads on a string, but sounds are more like a cascading waterfall’. (page 27)